 정말 치아도 오복 중 하나이니 열심히 관리해야겠어요. 무심결에도 조심하도록요~

-Incorrect tongue positioning can cause malocclusion.
-Malocclusion refers to a condition where the upper and lower teeth do not align properly and the teeth are not straight.
-In a normal person, the upper teeth cover the outside of the lower teeth, but in patients with malocclusion, this is not the case.
-Improper alignment of the teeth causes discomfort when eating and leads to jaw joint pain.
-They are unable to tear noodles with their teeth and experience muscle stiffness around the temporomandibular joint when chewing food.
+Improper tongue position can lead to malocclusion.
+Malocclusion is a condition where the upper and lower teeth do not fit together properly, resulting in misalignment.
+In a normal person, the upper teeth overlap the lower teeth, but in patients with malocclusion, this does not occur.
+This misalignment can cause discomfort when eating and jaw joint pain.
+It can be difficult to bite off noodles, and the muscles around the jaw joint become tense when chewing.

-Teeth maintain proper alignment when the forces exerted by the cheeks and lips toward the teeth (outward to inward) and the force of the tongue positioned inside the mouth (inward to outward) are balanced.
-However, if the tongue is misplaced, it can either fail to block the forces of the cheeks and lips on the teeth or push the teeth outward, disrupting the dental alignment.
-Additionally, habits of pushing the teeth with the tip of the tongue can cause the teeth to protrude outward.
-In particular, when the tongue pushes the lower teeth forward, it can lead to a prognathic jaw.
-The habit of sticking the tongue out when swallowing also creates gaps between the upper and lower teeth.
+Teeth remain aligned when the force exerted by the cheeks and lips (outward → inward) on the teeth is balanced by the force exerted by the tongue within the mouth (inward → outward).
+However, if the tongue is in the wrong position, it may not be able to block the force exerted by the cheeks and lips on the teeth, or the tongue may push the teeth outward, causing misalignment of the teeth.
+Furthermore, a habit of pushing against the teeth with the tip of the tongue can cause the teeth to protrude.
+In particular, if the tongue pushes the lower teeth forward, it can lead to a prognathism.
+Sticking out the tongue when swallowing can also cause gaps between the upper and lower teeth.

-The correct tongue position is to place the tongue on the palate with the mouth closed, keeping a gap between the upper and lower teeth.
-However, the tip of the tongue should not touch the front teeth.
-The body of the tongue should lightly touch the palate, and the tip should be positioned on the gums of the lower front teeth or below them.
-When swallowing saliva or food, the tip of the tongue should be pressed against the inside of the upper front teeth on the palate.
+Proper tongue positioning is achieved with the mouth closed, with the tongue resting against the roof of the mouth, spaced apart from the upper and lower teeth.
+However, the tip should not touch the front teeth.
+The tongue body should lightly touch the roof of the mouth, with the tip resting on or below the gums of the lower front teeth.
+When swallowing saliva or food, the tip of the tongue should be placed against the roof of the mouth, just inside the upper front teeth.

-People with a tongue that hangs down should practice lifting their tongue with gum.
-Roll gum into a ball in your mouth, then press the gum against the roof of your mouth with your tongue, and repeat widening the gum attached to the roof of your mouth with your tongue.
-Practice can also be done without using gum.
-Simply press the roof of your mouth with your tongue for about 10 seconds, then release the pressure, and repeat the process.
+People with a drooping tongue can benefit from practicing lifting it with gum.
+Roll the gum into a ball in your mouth, press it against the roof of your mouth with your tongue, and then press it against the roof of your mouth to widen it, repeating this process.
+You can also practice this technique without gum.
+Simply press the roof of your mouth with your tongue for about 10 seconds, then release the pressure and repeat.

 ============